joeypoon/blog/_posts/2015-07-19-week-11-the-iron-yard.md

 Okay, so it still needs tons of styling but most of the features essential for minimum viable product are up and running.
 An interesting challenge I faced this week is the restructuring of the data models.
 It was a ton of headache and fun because the most complicated data relationships I've had to deal with so far is probably my <a href="https://joey-staple.herokuapp.com/login" target="\_blank">Staple project</a> from <a href="{{ site.baseurl }}/week-7-the-iron-yard" target="\_blank">week 7</a>.
 Category tags and user follows are easy with gems.

 This is the first time I had to create so many relationships by hand.
 The hard part isn't actually writing them, however.
 The hard part is figuring out the best way to structure your models.
 Users have contact information and locations that they need to share to other users.
 Users also need contact lists to store other users and they need to be able to choose what information to share on each share.
 At one point I tried putting everything in a separate model and it got messy fast.
 I have since found a happy medium but I still can't shake the feeling that my tables have too many columns that should be their own tables.
 Hopefully some time later I can look back at the models and laugh at how silly it is.

+### Random Learning
+A fairly common thing I see on job listings is the ability to setup a linux server.
+Wat.
+Can I just use Heroku?
+No clue how to linux so I asked Justin.
+I'm not sure if I have talked about it but Matt is moving up the Iron Yard ladder and Justin from <a href="{{ site.baseurl }}/week-2-the-iron-yard-and-my-first-hackathon" target="\_blank">week 2 fame</a> will be taking over Matt's teaching duties.
+So anyways, Justin showed me how he hosts his websites and I was like oh.
+Using linux is basically using terminal.
+It makes sense why TIY makes us use macs now.
+Just ssh into your linux box and ftp your Rails app and all is well.
+Definitely going to try to port some of my Rails apps to digitalocean or something.

+During the interview for my new position, they mentioned that they need Angular.js so I started learning Angular this week.
+It's honestly pretty straight forward.
+You have controllers that you link to your html using directives.
+I haven't dug too deep yet but on the surface, it seems easier to understand than React.
+I still haven't formed an opinion on whether I like it more or not.

 ### The Talks
 Our speaker this week is a <a href="{{ site.baseurl }}/week-2-the-iron-yard-and-my-first-hackathon" target="\_blank">revisit</a> from Daniel @ Stackwave.
 Daniel's talk is a deeper look into SQL databases.
 Daniel went over the basic mathematical premise that powers SQL dbs.
 He also very succulently explained how certain SQL functions like table joins work.
 For me, the biggest ohhhhh moment is when he explained entity integrity and referential integrity.
 I had previously thought that uids and foreign keys were the same thing.
 This made it difficult to understand the point of something like add_index in Rails.
 I love listening to smart people.